Marcel Hirscher wins gold as Kim clinches halfpipe

 In other events, Canada beat Switzerland 10-3 to win the mixed doubles curling gold, with the team of Olympic Athletes from Russia in bronze.

+Norway's Johannes Hoesflot Klaebo won gold in cross-country's individual sprint classic ahead of Italy's Federico Pellegrino and Alexander Bolshunov for the Olympic Athletes from Russia team.

-Meanwhile, Sweden's Stina Nilsson won the women's sprint classic cross-country skiing gold in a time of 3:03.84 ahead of Norway's Maiken Caspersen Falla and OAR's Yulia Belorukova.
+In the women's sprint classic Sweden's Stina Nilsson triumphed ahead of ahead of Norway's Maiken Caspersen Falla and OAR's Yulia Belorukova.

+Nilsson, who won bronze in the team event in Sochi, is often known as "Silver Stina" after winning four world championship silvers without gold.

 In the men's 1,500 speed skating, Dutchman Kjeld Nuis took gold from compatriot Patrick Roest and Korea's Min Soek Kim.